jaffamonkey/node-api-test/README.md

 ./node_modules/.bin/istanbul cover ./node_modules/mocha/bin/mocha test/integration/ && codecov
 ```

-_Note: To use code coverage (codecov), go to codecov.io, signup (free), and get the UUID (Repository Upload Token) from the "Settings" section.
-You then just export the value as system variable._
+_Note: To use code coverage (codecov) when running on local machine, go to codecov.io, signup (free), and get the UUID (Repository Upload Token) from the "Settings" section.
+You then just export the value as system variable.
+This is not a necessary step, if running tests, using one of the many supported CI providers._
 ```
 export CODECOV_TOKEN="put your UUID token here"
 ```